autogluon/autogluon/examples/pytorch_squeezenet.md

-The following are showing plots for the image matrices first four samples of the training set.
+X_train_imgThe following are showing plots for the image matrices first four samples of the training set.